briankegerreis/covid-model/README.md

 Rscript vaccination.R  -m 30 -c 30 -n 20000 -e 44 -r 0.1  --d1 0.005 --d2 0.07 -q 0.17 -i 0.05 -t 300 -x 50 -l 0.5 -s foldername -b 0.25 -v 0.3 -w 1 --pE 0.9 -o 1

 where the additional parameters are:
- - b is the fraction of the population that we can vaccinate with the available doses
+ - b is the fraction of the population that we can vaccinate with the available doses,
- - v is the  "vaccination time", i.e. cumulative fraction of the population that has to be infected  before the intervention is made
+ - v is the  "vaccination time", i.e. cumulative fraction of the population that has to be infected  before the intervention is made,
- - w indicates which categories of individuals you can vaccinate (1: only susceptibles S, 2: susceptible, recovered or infected SIR)
+ - w indicates which categories of individuals you can vaccinate (1: only susceptibles S, 2: susceptible, recovered or infected SIR),
- - pE is the efficacy of the vaccine
+ - pE is the efficacy of the vaccine,
- - o is the strategy,  1: Uniform, 2: Neighbor, 3: Among popular, 4: Most popular
+ - o is the strategy,  1: Uniform, 2: Neighbor, 3: Among popular, 4: Most popular.